 When you need to make a decision about who to contract for services and from whom to buy your products you ask your friends, your neighbors, and consult literally any other source of information that doesn’t have a vested interest in maintaining a positive (possibly false) image.

 This shift in power has been great for consumers, but businesses have had to walk on eggshells more so than any ever before.
-Where one bad customer experience in the olden days wasn’t likely to cause very much damage to your business, the same can’t be said today.
-If your business only has 10 reviews and one is a one star review – it’ll show, literally.
+Where one negative review in the olden days wasn’t likely to cause very much damage to your business, the same can’t be said today.
+If your business only has 10 reviews and one is a one-star review – it’ll show, literally.

 What Does That Mean for You, the Business?

-While businesses valued their reputations well before the advent of rating sites, the growth in communication technologies and consumer reliance on them to make informed decisions has made it an imperative for businesses to closely manage their online reputation management and possibly hire a reputation management company to help.
+While businesses valued their reputations well before the advent of rating sites, the growth in communication technologies and consumer reliance on them to make informed decisions has made it imperative for businesses to closely look at their online reputation management and possibly hire a reputation management company to help.

 You need to invest in maintaining a positive image or you’ll be sidelined by the business that has taken the appropriate measures to build and shape their image.